fishsauce-05/create-project/README.md

 # Create Project

-A Tkinter-based GUI tool for quickly scaffolding new projects.
+A GUI tool for quickly scaffolding new projects.
 Select a project type, fill in the required fields, and the tool generates the project structure along with a `guidance.txt` containing useful commands.

 ## Supported Project Types